 (Tom paused for a moment), he had to think about how to answer that question correctly?

 “If you want Me?” hmmm....!

-''I'll make sure you have the best seat for the show Miss.
-Tina, you can count on that."
-(He said in a very apologetic way.)
+“How about I make sure you have the best seat for the show Miss.
+Tina, you can count on that!”
+(He said apologetically.)

-"That sounds good to me.
-Thank you, Tom."
+“That sounds wonderful.
+Thank you, Tom.”
 She answered back.

 “Okay...Okay!
 Just give me and the lady a couple more minutes.”

 Ol’ Will waited and waited again for Tom to finish talking to Miss.
 Tina and his patients got shorter and shorter.

 “Tom, we have to talk...Now!”
 (Ol’ Will said, somewhat angrily).